bump-sh/docs/docs/help/specifications-support/openapi-support/name-and-sort-resources.md

 In this case, we deduce endpoint name from related `path`.
 First part of the path is extracted to generate the `endpoint` name, and every operation related to this endpoint name will be grouped together.

-Let's Bump it up to something visual with a first [Petstore live example](https://bump.sh/hub/examples/doc/petstore):
+Let's Bump it up to something visual with a [Petstore live example](https://bump.sh/hub/examples/doc/petstore):

 <div style={{textAlign: 'center'}}>